c3rb3ru5d3d53c/binlex/README.md

 - `Processor::request` is the typed execution entrypoint used by `inline`, `ipc`, and `http`.
 - `JsonProcessor::request` and `JsonProcessor::response` adapt the typed request/response to IPC and HTTP transport.
 - `process_instruction`, `process_block`, and `process_function` define the JSON that gets attached under `.processors.<name>` for `inline` execution.
+- `requires` is a semver requirement evaluated against the running `binlex::VERSION`.
 - Keep outputs compact; every emitted value is serialized into the JSON stream.
 - `inline` uses `binlex --threads`, `ipc` uses `[processors].processes`, and `http` uses the server.
 - Use `config.processors.path` if your processor worker binary lives outside the default search path.
 Explicitly setting this path overrides the Python module worker fallback.